egenomics/agb2025/README.md

 ### Notes

 - Filtered fastq's and `outputs/` directories are not pushed to github due to size limits.
-- kraken2 is under development and lives in a separate branch (`kraken_integration`).
 - multiqc summary merging into metadata is done via csv tools and logged in `outputs/run_<run_id>/`.